ClicketySplit/build-guides/chapters/10-Microcontrollers.md

-# Flashing the MCUs
+# Preparing the Microcontrollers (MCUs)
-In the chapter: ***Prepare Firmware***, it was recommended to consider flashing your microcontrollers so that you knew that your build environment and firmware are in good shape.
+In the chapter: [Prepare Firmware](3-Prepare-Firmware.md), it was recommended to consider flashing your microcontrollers so that you knew that your build environment and firmware are in good shape.
 If you have not done so, it may be a good opportunity to do so now.

-# MCU SIPS
+## MCU SIP Sockets
 When soldering the MCU Sockets, they are inserted from the bottom of the PCB, and soldered from the top.

->   **WIRELESS IMPLEMENTATIONS**
+> **WIRELESS IMPLEMENTATIONS** \
->
 > If your implementation leverages nice!nanos, you will have a pair of Mill-Max 3-position sockets.
 These should also be soldered if you choose to install RGB LEDs, MOSFETs, and Resistors.
->

 The simplest way to install the sockets is to insert the two 12-position sockets, and the optional 3-position socket; place a piece of card stock over top of the sockets, so you can flip the PCB over without losing the socket positions.